-With clear goals it’s possible to identify specific outcomes and measure the team’s progress.
+With clear goals, it’s possible to identify specific outcomes and measure the team’s progress.

 Such strategies create situations of close interaction with other employees, where they can communicate and share.

-Stage 1 – Forming
+1st Stage – Forming

-Leadership style – The leader directs.
+The leader directs.
 Such a leader will be relied on to explain the team’s purpose, objectives and external relationships.

-Stage 2 – Storming
+2nd Stage – Storming

-Characteristics – There’s still plenty of uncertainty, but members get a clearer understanding of the team’s purpose.
+Here, there’s still plenty of uncertainty, but members get a clearer understanding of the team’s purpose.
 They also try to establish themselves by vying for positions.

-Stage 3 – Norming
+3rd Stage – Norming

-Leadership style – The leader facilitates and enables the team.
+The leader facilitates and enables the team.
 Some of the leadership is even shared by team members, with the leader having general respect from the team.

 At this point, the maturing team possesses greater autonomy.

-Stage 4 – Performing
+4th Stage – Performing

-To illustrate, an example of this is the autonomy Southwest Airlines’ employees enjoy in customer engagement.
-Employees are empowered to do whatever necessary to make customers happy.
-The company gives them “permission” to go the extra mile to achieve that, instead of giving strict instructions on what to do and not to do.
+To illustrate, an example of this is the autonomy of Southwest Airlines’ employees enjoy in customer engagement.
+Employees are empowered to do whatever is necessary to make customers happy.
+The company gives them ‘permission’ to go the extra mile to achieve that, instead of giving strict instructions on what to do and not to do.
 It works wonders, and as a result, their customers rave about the happy and friendly Southwest employees.

-Stage 5 – Adjourning
+5th Stage – Adjourning

 Bruce Tuckman added the fifth stage, Adjourning, around 1975.
 It’s also called Deforming and Mourning.

 Trying to build a unified team, you’ll quickly find that people always behave differently regardless of what you do.
-Their behaviour is largely influenced by how they prefer to think, which can be evaluated using the Herrmann Brain Dominance Instrument (HBDI).
+Their behaviour is influenced mainly by how they prefer to think, which can be evaluated using the Herrmann Brain Dominance Instrument (HBDI).

+HBDI or the ‘Whole Brain Model’ shows which areas we either prefer to think or not to think.
 It consists of a 120-question survey that produces a profile of your preferred thinking style.
-This conceptual representation presents the basic thinking styles.
+This conceptual representation presents basic thinking styles.

 Understanding your team members’ thinking preferences will help you appreciate how they learn, solve problems, make decisions and communicate.
 You can then communicate in a way they appreciate and structure the team to suit their preferences.